 A well-known example of the scientific method at work can be found in Charles Darwin’s 1859 book On the Origin of Species, which describes his research about evolution.

-Although it often comes as second nature, many people have never actually heard or understood what exactly the scientific method means or how it works.
-In fact, many scientists use an entirely different set of practices when conducting their experiments than those outlined here.
+Although it often comes as second nature, many people have never heard or understood the scientific method or its workings.
+Many scientists use entirely different practices when conducting their experiments than those outlined here.

 However, despite these variations in approach and use (which may be traced back through history to Aristotle), everyone who uses some version of science—including almost every researcher—uses elements of what we describe here as part of their day-to-day activities.